Vertex Cuts: Blocks

-As mentioned in the introduction, we can join any two vertices by an (ideal) edge if they are not separated by any cut in some given nested cut system.
+As mentioned in the introduction, we can add even more ideal edges and join any two vertices by an (ideal) edge if they are not separated by any cut in our given nested cut system.
 The resulting cut system remains the same, but then every block spans a complete subgraph.
 This is illustrated in Figure~\ref {fig:2block}b.

 \begin{exam} Consider the graph $X_n$ from Example~\ref{exam:3fan}.
 There are $n-2$ separators $\{2,a,b\}, \{3,a,b\},\ldots ,\{n-1,a,b\}$.
 The set of $\cc_n$-blocks is

 Instead of the blocks we could consider the $\sim$-classes